Primitive/cards5 min read

 • A wallet abstraction (Plaid, Wise, crypto on-ramp) — closed loop, declined at most merchants, and no real bank account behind it.

-• DIY Stripe Issuing — works for cards but you're now building a bank ledger, identity binding, and spend controls from scratch.
+• DIY managed virtual cards — works for cards but you're now building a bank ledger, identity binding, and spend controls from scratch.
 Six months of work.

 The reason it stays hard is that real money has real KYC.
 You can't just hand a card to "the agent" — somebody has to be the cardholder of record, and that somebody has to have passed identity verification.
 Every existing primitive fails on one of those two requirements.

 Until now.
-With /cards, the cardholder is a /kyc-verified Employee, the issuing entity is the /llc-formed Company, and the card is a runtime object an agent can actually use.
+With /cards, the cardholder is a /kyc-verified Employee, the issuing rails are managed virtual cards bound to the Company formed through /formation, and the card is a runtime object an agent can actually use.

 How /cards works